 Look at your employee manual and learn about your rights.
-Don’t count on your boss or human resources person.
+Don’t count on your boss or anyone in HR to know everything.
 Some of the laws are complicated and often turn on specific details about your individual situation.

 Even well-intentioned human resources professionals don’t always know and understand the applicable laws, and no one is going to be as informed as you are about your particular situation.

-Your partner should talk with his or her employer about leave too.
-The FMLA and many company policies provide not only for time to recover from childbirth, but also for time to bond with a new baby, which applies to partners as well.
+Your partner should talk with his or her employer about leave, too.
+The FMLA and many company policies provide time to recover from childbirth as well as time to bond with a new baby, which applies to partners as well.

-...first have a discussion with your doctor/midwife and then have a constructive conversation with your boss.
 If you get a doctor’s note saying “Pregnant.
-Light duty.” this is probably not going to help you, and may actually cause you problems.
+Light duty,” this is probably not going to help you, and may actually cause you problems.
 Help your doctor by describing the specific things you are having difficulty doing.